hathawad/delayed_job/README.markdown

 Changes
 -------
+* 2.1.0: group_by property so we have one worker with n threads, one per "group".
 * 2.0.7: Save the last_error field for non-repeatable jobs (the ones with self.attempts == 0)
 * 2.0.6: You can pass to worker any kind of option, and you can override conditions_avilable method to customize the behaviour and the searches of jobs to execute
 * 2.0.4: Add `Delayed::HIDE_BACKTRACE` for showing only the first line of the errors avoiding long backtraces